graphql-compose/graphql-compose-modules/README.md

 ## Writing own transformer for entrypoints

 For writing your own transformers you need to use `astVisitor()` method.
-As an example let's implement `addQueryToMutations` transformer which adds `query: Query` field to all your mutations:
+For instance let's implement `addQueryToMutations` transformer which adds `query: Query` field to all your mutations:

 ```ts
 import { astVisitor, VISITOR_SKIP_CHILDREN, AstRootNode } from 'graphql-compose-modules';